-Fig. 4.
-Local density of states (LDOS) of the hydrogen 1s state and the Pd d-band for atomic hydrogen adsorption on unstrained Pd(111) at the fcc hollow site (a) and the top site (b) and at the top site of strained Pd(111) (c).
-The hydrogen 1s density of state is multiplied by a factor of 5.
-The energies are given with respect to the Fermi energy $e{\rm F}$.
+FIG. 6: Local density of states of the hydrogen 1s state and the Pd subsurface d-band for atomic hydrogen adsorption at the top site of two Pd overlayers on Au(111) The hydrogen 1s density of state is multiplied by a factor of 5.

 However, according to our analysis of the d-band center shifts, one Pd overlayer on Au should show the strongest binding since it has the highest d-band center; nevertheless, the binding energies show a maximum on two Pd overlayers on Au (see Fig. 1).

-Note that the difference in the hydrogen adsorption energies between the fcc and the hcp positions on Pd(111) indicates that the second layer plays an important role for the adsorption because the fcc and hcp sites only differ in the second-nearest neighbors in the subsurface layer.
+Note that the difference in the hydrogen adsorption energies between the fcc and the hcp positions on Pd(111)indicates that the second layer plays an important role for the adsorption because the fcc and hcp sites only differ in the second-nearest neighbors in the subsurface layer.
 We have therefore analysed the modification of the electronic structure of the subsurface layer upon hydrogen adsorption.
 Indeed we find that the d-band LDOS of the subsurface layer is still perturbed by the presence of the atomic hydrogen on the surface, even for hydrogen adsorption at the on-top position, as Fig. 6 shows.
 However, there is hardly any change of the LDOS at the energetic position of the hydrogen 1s adsorbate resonance.
-This indicates that there is no direct interaction between the adsorbed hydrogen and the second-laver atoms; the interaction is rather mediated indirectly via the modification of the electronic structure of the firstlayer atoms.
-In fact, we find that the change in the dband LDOS of the second layer is mainly caused by those d-orbitals which are participating in the bonding to the first-layer Pd atoms.
-These findings are all supported by an analysis of the charge density difference induced upon hydrogen adsorption in real space [28].
+This indicates that there is no direct interaction between the adsorbed hydrogen and the second-layer atoms; the interaction is rather mediated indirectly via the modification of the electronic structure of the first-layer atoms.
+In fact, we find that the change in the d-band LDOS of the second layer is mainly caused by those d-orbitals which are participating in the bonding to the first-layer Pd atoms.
+These findings are all supported by an analysis of the charge density difference induced upon hydrogen adsorption in real space [21].